 The most difficult period of the job search is often the in-between time.
 You’ve polished your resume, written a cover letter and applied for the position.
 But now a few days or even a week has passed and you haven’t heard anything.
 You’re probably asking yourself two questions: How long should I wait? and What should I do while I'm waiting?

 Unfortunately, the answer to the first question is: It depends.
 You’re not alone in facing this conundrum.
 In a recent poll, Indeed found that 48% of respondents said that waiting to hear back from employers is “highly frustrating.” ¹

 How long does it take to hear back about a job?

 The hiring process can seem to take a long time, but keep in mind that timing for employers is not the same for applicants.
 While some companies fill certain positions very quickly, others move slowly.
 Depending on what’s happening within a company, the urgency to fill the role can vary.
 In fact, during a job search, people report a wide range of experiences:

-- 44% hear from employers within a couple weeks of applying;
+- 44% hear from employers within a couple of weeks of applying

 - 37% hear back within one week

 - Only 4% hear back within one day. ²